 Wanting to avert this risk, AkzoNobel decided to use XR technologies as a means of carrying out remotely the necessary collaboration among employees.
 Besides securing the on-schedule completion of the plant relocation, valuable employee travel time (including the travel expenses that would otherwise have been incurred) as well as the associated CO2 budget were reduced.

-Anton Vendelstrand, the automation and design engineer in charge of the project, described very clearly the approach that was taken: “My colleague Sara Khosravi and I both procured a pair of augmented reality (AR) glasses.
-Using these devices, the R&D team in Singapore could see in real time what their colleagues in Vietnam were working on and simultaneously provide technical support.
-At the same time, the employees in Vietnam had their hands completely free to do the work.”
+Anton Vendelstrand, the automation and design engineer in charge of the project, described very clearly the approach that was taken: “Together with my colleague Sara Khosravi, we procured a pair of augmented reality (AR) glasses.
+The R&D team in Singapore could then see what colleagues in Vietnam were seeing in real time.
+For the staff in Vietnam, it was a hands-free solution to get the needed support.”

 The range of solutions in the XR environment